krigubir/temavelger/apps/temavelger/README.md

 When you are happy with the design, click on the _Generate ouput_ button.
 This will generate a CSS-file with all the custom design-tokens necessary to represent your design choices.
 Copy and paste the output into your CSS file.
 Your custom design is now applied!

 ## 🔏 Documentation
+### Purpose
+**Temavelgeren** is a tool that allows you to explore and customize components from Designsystemet.
+It's purpose is to make it easy for users to adopt the design system and tailor it to their own brand.
+The tool presents the user with a range of adjustment options that will affect a selection of components in real-time.
+Subsequently, the decisions will be available as an automatically generated CSS file, which the user can easily incorporate into their own project.
+Temavelgeren functions as a creative tool that helps maintain identity while showcasing all customizable components of the design system.

+### Technology and Tools
+The Theme Selector is developed using the Designsystemets own components.
+Similar to Designsystemet, the tool is written in TypeScript with React as framework.
+The application utilizes CSS modules for styling components.

+### Folder structure
+- components
+- contexts
+- data
+- layouts
+- reducer
+- utils